 Ubuntu is my OS of choice, for more than one reason.
 With one of my hardware purchases (Korg Kaossilator 2s), I got a copy of Ableton Live 9 Lite.
-Running Qtractor, Sequencer64, and Harrison MixBus 5 on Ubuntu, I was wondering wheter it was possible to run a beautiful product like Ableton Live 9 on Ubuntu.
+Running Qtractor, Sequencer64, and Harrison MixBus 5 on Ubuntu, I was wondering whether it was possible to run a beautiful product like Ableton Live 9 on Ubuntu.
 After some fiddling around I’ve found a way to get it working.
-In this article I’ll explain how you can install Ableton Live on Ubuntu.
+In this article, I’ll explain how you can install Ableton Live on Ubuntu.

-First thing you have to do is install WineHQ on Ubuntu.
+The first thing you have to do is install WineHQ on Ubuntu.
 Depending on your OS (or needs) you can choose between the 32 or 64 bits version of Wine.
 You can install your Wine of choice by entering the following command in a terminal window:

 For 64 bits: $ sudo apt install wine64

 For 32 bits: $ sudo apt install wine32